ondrejsevcik/knowledge-base/programming.md

 ### Use unique and descriptive IDs

+Ideally it should give a clear context where it's being used.

 ```
 # Bad
 new-event = "Add new event"

 # Better
-add-new-event = "Add new event"
+calendar.month-view.add-new-event = "Add new event"
 ```

 ### Avoid concatenations, use placeholders instead